Espresso-Aficionados/website/reccs/entryMachines.md

 - Manual preinfusion

 #### Cons:
-- 15 bar pump can be hard to manage with unforgiving roasts (can be tuned to 9 bar with minimal effort)
+- 15 bar pump can be hard to manage with unforgiving roasts (can be tuned to 9 bar with minimal effort, or using the [Pre-Infusion Mode only](https://espressoaf.com/breville/preinfusion.html) trick)
 - Grinder is unreliable and not that great
 - Becomes a bit wasteful if the grinder is upgraded and not being used